PSMA PET/CT as a predictive tool for sub-regional importance estimates in the parotid gland: Methods:

 \subsubsection{Clark et al.'s Model}

-Clark et al.'s model \cite{clark_2018} estimates the relative importance of 18 equal-volume sub-regions of the contralateral parotid gland for predicting salivary dysfunction following radiotherapy.
+Clark et al.'s model \cite{clark_2018} estimates the relative importance of 18 equal-volume subregions of the contralateral parotid gland for predicting salivary dysfunction following radiotherapy.
 Stimulated saliva measurements were collected for 332 patients before and at one year after radiotherapy.
-The relative differences were predicted with conditional inference trees using radiotherapeutic dose levels in parotid gland sub-regions.
+The relative differences were predicted with conditional inference trees using radiotherapeutic dose levels in parotid gland subregions.
 Parotid glands were sub-segmented using nested planar segmentation (planes: 2 axial, 1 coronal, 2 sagittal).
 Regions of high relative importance tended towards caudal-anterior regions, as shown in Fig~\ref{fig:clark_imp}.

-We sub-segmented parotid glands according to the same regimen, and voxels within each of the 18 sub-regions were used to calculate uptake statistics.
-To test whether intra-parotid PSMA PET uptake is related to Clark et al.'s importance estimates, Spearman's rank correlation coefficient, $r_s$, was computed between uptake in the 18 sub-regions along with their corresponding importance estimates.
+We sub-segmented parotid glands according to the same regimen, and voxels within each of the 18 subregions were used to calculate uptake statistics.
+To test whether intra-parotid PSMA PET uptake is related to Clark et al.'s importance estimates, Spearman's rank correlation coefficient, $r_s$, was computed between uptake in the 18 subregions along with their corresponding importance estimates.